 3. CMG BO (IMEX™)

+BO properties are generated using the method of Whitson and Torp, 1983.
 Reservoir depletion processes can be modeled using CCE, CVD or DLE.
-Surface separator train can be defined for the export.
+Surface separator systems can be defined for the export.

 Black Oil Fluid